 It can be used in a living room, dining room, and kitchen as well as for woodwork, trim, and cabinets.

 It’s a great choice when choosing a neutral color palette for your home to create a clean, modern feel.
-I especially think Accessible Beige would work nicely with those beautiful dark hardwood floors in your home.
+I especially think Accessible Beige would work nicely if you have beautiful dark hardwood floors in your home.

 When Not to Use Accessible Beige